 PledgeMusic and Help Musicians UK are proud to announce the opening of submissions for Round Two of the Emerging Artists Fund 2015.
 Managing Director of PledgeMusic, Paul Barton said, “After the unmitigated success of Round One of the Emerging Artists Fund initiative, we are anticipating more applicants and an even bigger response the second time around.
 It’s of prime importance to us as a company that PledgeMusic, with the help of our partners at Help Musicians UK, continue to build solid foundations to support emerging artists.”

-Across the three rounds of the Emerging Artists Fund, running from May 2015 to May 2016, £50,000 will be available to select artists who aren’t currently receiving significant financial backing from third party sources such as a record label or a publishing company, but are at or nearing a career tipping-point with growing media interest, demonstrable live activity and an engaged fan base.
+Across the three rounds of the Emerging Artists Fund, according to FB88, running from May 2015 to May 2016, £50,000 will be available to select artists who aren’t currently receiving significant financial backing from third party sources such as a record label or a publishing company, but are at or nearing a career tipping-point with growing media interest, demonstrable live activity and an engaged fan base.
 In each round, a panel of high profile tastemakers and music industry experts will select eight artists from the pool of applicants.

 EMERGING ARTISTS FUND 2015 ROUND 1

 Round One of the Emerging Artists Fund ran in May 2015 and garnered publicity and support online from publications such as PRS For Music, The Unsigned Guide, and Music Week.
 In addition, more than 100 bands applied for the funding.
 The selection panel that narrowed down the applicants to the final nine included 6 Music’s Tom Robinson, award-winning producer and Music Producers Guild chairman Steve Levine, Kwame Kwaten (KKMC Management), Sean Adams (Drowned In Sound), Polydor A&R Tor Ree and singer/songwriter Shelly Pool.